Portugal, Spain yields up as growth concerns erode post-election confidence

 such as stocks and southern European debt.

-Spanish markets.
+and Spanish markets.
 A vote in Catalonia on Sept.
-27 did not give
+27 did not

 Portugal's ruling centre-right coalition won re-election in a